UTTAM-VAGHASIA/fluttercraft/docs/usage.md

 ### `fluttercraft flutter install`

-Will check if Flutter is installed, installs it if not.
+Will check if Flutter is installed, and installs it if not.

 ### `fluttercraft backend connect`